naimur159/taskmanager/README.md

 - **Real-time Updates**: Instant feedback for all user actions
 - **Keyboard Support**: Enter to add tasks, Escape to close modals
 - **Notifications**: Success and info messages for user feedback
+- **Default Deadlines**: Pre-filled with tomorrow at 9 AM for convenience

 ### Technical Features
 - **CRUD Operations**: Complete Create, Read, Update, Delete functionality